TheProgramableTurtle/Fugu/README.md

 # Supported Devices
 Currently, the iPad Pro (2017, every size) and iPhone 7 are the only officially supported devices (on iOS 13 - 13.5.1).
 All devices with the A10/A10X CPU should be supported.
-Support for the A9 CPU is experimental and currently untested.
+Support for the A9 and A11 CPUs is experimental and currently untested.

 # Building
 _Note that you can also download a precompiled version from the releases tab._